+The Maine Coon cat is one of the most well known cat breeds in the world.
 This is a cat breed with an extensive history and distinct breed standards that set it apart from other long-haired cats out there.
 These gentle giants are the official state cat of Maine, but they're loved throughout the world!
 Find out what makes these cats so special, from their larger than life appearance to their sweet and loving personality.

 Maine Coon Cat Breed Origin & History

-Some speculate that a sea captain named Coon brought longhaired cats with him while exploring the United State's northeastern coast in the 1700s.
+- The Sea Voyage: Some speculate that a sea captain named Coon brought longhaired cats with him while exploring the United State's northeastern coast in the 1700s.
 These large cats helped take care of rodents on board.
 The long-haired cats aboard his ship bred with the local cat population onshore.

-While it's still not totally clear where the Maine Coon cat came from, it's no secret that this big cat quickly became a popular companion.
+While it's still not totally clear where the Main Coon cat came from, it's no secret that this big cat quickly became a popular companion.
 It was one of the first breeds recognized by the cat fancy in the late 19th century.
 Despite early interest, their popularity dwindled.
-But just like in the cold of the north, the Maine Coon survived and flourished.
-Today, the Maine Coon is one of the most popular cat breeds in the world!
+But just like in the cold of the north, the Maine Coon cat survived and flourished.
+Today, the Maine Coon cat is one of the most popular cat breeds in the world!

 Maine Coon Cat Breed Personality

-Since their coats are water-repellent and they've spent so much time out at sea, the Maine Coon is quite fond of playing with water.
+Since their coats are water-repellent and they've spent so much time out at sea, the Maine Coon cat is quite fond of playing with water.
 This usually entails putting their paw under running water from the sink or standing at the edge of the tub and watching you shower.
-Sometimes they might even try to join you!
+This chatty kitty has a surprisingly soft and high-pitched meow for their size.
+This breed is also known to chirp, coo, and make other fun cat sounds.
+This is a cat that will definitely keep you entertained and well-informed.

 Maine Coon Characteristics (Physical)